smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/receiver.md

 title: "Receiver"
 ---

-[AuthorizedReceiver](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/AuthorizedReceiver.sol) is an abstract contract inherited by [Operator](/chainlink-nodes/contracts/operator) and [Forwarder](/chainlink-nodes/contracts/forwarder) contracts.
+[AuthorizedReceiver](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/AuthorizedReceiver.sol) is an abstract contract inherited by [operator](/chainlink-nodes/contracts/operator) and [forwarder](/chainlink-nodes/contracts/forwarder) contracts.

 :::note
-Calling [setAuthorizedSenders](#setauthorizedsenders) has a different effect depending if it is called from an [Operator](/chainlink-nodes/contracts/operator) or a [Forwarder](/chainlink-nodes/contracts/forwarder) contract:
+Calling [setAuthorizedSenders](#setauthorizedsenders) has a different effect depending if it is called from an [operator](/chainlink-nodes/contracts/operator) or a [forwarder](/chainlink-nodes/contracts/forwarder) contract:

-- Forwarder contracts' owners allow authorized senders to call [forward](/chainlink-nodes/contracts/forwarder#forward).
+- Owners of forwarder contracts allow authorized senders to call [forward](/chainlink-nodes/contracts/forwarder#forward).
-- Operator contracts' owners allow authorized senders to call [fulfillOracleRequest](/chainlink-nodes/contracts/operator#fulfilloraclerequest) and [fulfillOracleRequest2](/chainlink-nodes/contracts/operator#fulfilloraclerequest2)
+- Owners of operator contracts allow authorized senders to call the [fulfillOracleRequest](/chainlink-nodes/contracts/operator#fulfilloraclerequest) and [fulfillOracleRequest2](/chainlink-nodes/contracts/operator#fulfilloraclerequest2) methods.
   :::

 ## Api Reference